Blendify/blender-manual/trunk/blender_docs/manual/modeling/meshes/editing/transform/warp.rst

    In this example, a plane is warped around the 3D cursor by the indicated number of degrees.

-Select the elements you want to operate on and activate the *Warp* transform function.
+Select the elements you want to operate on and activate the *Warp* transform tool.
-The *Warp* option can be invoked from the :menuselection:`Object/Mesh/Curve/Surface --> Transform --> Warp` menu option.
+The *Warp* tool can be invoked from the :menuselection:`Object/Mesh/Curve/Surface --> Transform --> Warp` menu.
 The amount of warping given to the selection can be determined interactively by moving the mouse or by typing a number.
 Pressing :kbd:`Enter` will confirm the transformation.
 The confirmed transformation can